AndrewJBateman/angular-crud-operations/README.md

 # :zap: Angular Firebase CRUD

-* Angular 9 with Firebase to store fast-food orders in a Firebase database.
+* Angular 10 app to store fast-food orders in a Firebase database.
 They are then retrieved and shown in a table on-screen

 *** Note: to open web links in a new window use: _ctrl+click on link_**